-Our school values augment our Responsible Behaviour Plan to ensure appropriate, respectful and healthy relationships.
+The Caves State School values augment our Responsible Behaviour Plan to ensure appropriate, respectful and healthy relationships.
 These are modelled by student leaders each week on parade with one Value each week being the focus.
 The High 5 questions we have implemented throughout the school further enhance respectful dialogue between students.
+The school has developed and implemented a program/or programs that focus on appropriate, respectful, equitable and healthy relationships.